 This is a list of courses that I have developed and taught.
 Drop me an email, if you would like a copy of a syllabus for any of these courses.

 This course critically examines how journalists and news organizations are using emerging forms of social media and mobile platforms.
 Students gain hands-on experience by experimenting with social media and mobile devices for newsgathering, distribution, and audience engagement.
 Students produce a portfolio of multimedia stories and build their own professional journalistic brand.
 An emphasis is placed on critically assessing the credibility and authenticity of user-generated content.
 Students will also learn how to use analytics tools to monitor and analyze the effectiveness of their mobile and social media activity.
-Students produce content for the Ithaca Week website and social media platforms.
 Course website with syllabus

 This class provides students with both theoretical and practical skills to locate story ideas, identify reliable and diverse sources, conduct research online and through interviews, and analyze and visualize data.
 Students use investigative techniques to research, write, and produce stories in multiple beats, including but not limited to: government, education, sports, and social issues.
 Students work individually and in teams to produce multimedia content focused on a specific beat and/or issues of journalistic importance within the local and wider communities.